 Moving up to an investment analyst manager from an analyst can earn you a salary between £30,000 to £43,000 depending on the company, experience and work location.
 Skills you need include communication, time management, numerical analysis skills and the ability to provide data evaluations.
 Read our top tips for applying to a firm in Investment and Asset Management.

 Similarly, after you’ve gained experience as an investment operations analyst, you can move up to managerial roles.
 You’ll need to show experience within an operations side of an investment or asset business, time management, analytical, communication skills and an understanding of equities and corporate actions.
 Mid-senior level roles earn between £31,000 and £67,000 depending on company size and your experience.

-Get your career in asset and investment management started today by looking at our list of graduate programmes.
+Get your career in asset and investment management started today by browsing graduate jobs.
+Take the next step towards your career.